vivithemage/dreadnought_urdf/README.md

 ## Overview

 A basic urdf for a dreadnought model.
 There are three movable joints: left arm, right arm and the torso.
-Unfortunately the mesh file does not have any movable parts so there is no walking functionaltiy.
+Unfortunately the mesh file does not have any movable parts so there is no walking functionality.

 This is a first attempt at making a robot model for use in rviz/gazebo.

-If you would like to try making one yourself, take a look at:
+If you would like to try making one yourself or improving this model, take a look at:
 * ["Building a Visual Robot Model with URDF from Scratch"](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch)
 * [How do we describe a robot?
 With URDF! | Getting Ready to build Robots with ROS #7](https://www.youtube.com/watch?v=CwdbsvcpOHM&ab_channel=ArticulatedRobotics)